 If you are an absolute beginner and right handed, I offer you this advice: Knitting very much relies on using both hands equally.
 It is going to feel awkward from the beginning no matter which is your dominant hand.

 I will be showing you how to make a knit stitch with some stitches already on the needle.
 I prefer to teach my local, in person students the knit stitch before a cast-on (getting the yarn on the needles).
 You wonder how I do it?
-I pre-knit the stitches onto the needle for them.
+I pre-cast on the stitches onto the needle for them.
 Since we are doing this from a distance, you will need to get some stitches on the needle somehow.
-Check out this quick tutorial video – nothing fancy, just enough to get started.

-Come back when you have some stitches on your needle.
-I recommend 20 to start, not so many that you go nuts trying to cast them on, but enough to get a feel for what we are learning and easily see your work.
+You can pick up right here when you have some stitches on your needle.
+I recommend 15-20 to start, it’s not so many that you go nuts trying to cast them on, but enough to get a feel for what we are learning and easily see your work.

 After you master the knit stitch, the other techniques will be easier and the more you understand about the knit stitch, the quicker you can start doing more advanced techniques.
 As with just about anything, the more you practice, the better your knitting will be.